Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Background

 \subsubsection{Comparison and Synthesis: {\dvs} vs. {\ts}}

-While both {\dvs} and {\ts} are semantic paradigms that model text using neural embeddings, they differ fundamentally in their semantic granularity and resulting retrieval architectures. {\dvs} operates on a principle of holistic summarization, compressing an entire text into a single, fixed-dimensional vector.
-This global representation is powerful for capturing high-level topics and intent but inherently sacrifices fine-grained, local details in the process \cite{PuccettiMD21,DPR}.
-In contrast, {\ts} adopts a fine-grained, multi-vector approach, retaining a contextualized embedding for each token.
-This allows for a ``late-interaction'' mechanism that can capture nuanced, token-level relationships, but it may struggle to form a coherent understanding of the text's overall global meaning \cite{KhattabZ20}.
-This core difference in representation dictates their architectural trade-offs. {\dvs}, with its single-vector-per-document model, is perfectly suited for the mature and highly optimized ecosystem of ANNS algorithms, enabling efficient search over massive datasets. {\ts}, however, presents a far greater retrieval challenge due to the explosion in the number of embeddings to be indexed and queried.
-This necessitates more complex, multi-stage retrieval pipelines and specialized optimizations to remain computationally tractable.
-Ultimately, {\dvs} can be seen as the efficient, general-purpose semantic workhorse, while {\ts} represents a resource-intensive, ``heavyweight'' paradigm that trades scalability for fine-grained matching precision.
-Their distinct strengths and costs make them complementary.
+While both {\dvs} and {\ts} are semantic paradigms that use neural embeddings, they differ fundamentally in their semantic granularity and resulting retrieval architectures. {\dvs} employs holistic summarization, compressing an entire text into a single, fixed-dimensional vector.
+This global representation is powerful for capturing high-level topics and intent but inherently sacrifices local details \cite{PuccettiMD21,DPR}.
+In contrast, {\ts} uses a fine-grained multi-vector approach, retaining a contextualized embedding for each token.
+This ``late-interaction'' mechanism can capture nuanced relationships but may struggle to form a coherent understanding of the text's overall global meaning \cite{KhattabZ20}.
+This core difference in representation dictates their architectural trade-offs. {\dvs}, with its single-vector-per-document model, is well-suited for the mature ecosystem of ANNS algorithms, enabling efficient search over massive datasets. {\ts}, however, presents a far greater retrieval challenge due to the sheer volume of embeddings to be indexed and queried.
+This necessitates more complex multi-stage retrieval pipelines and specialized optimizations to remain computationally tractable.
+Ultimately, {\dvs} can be seen as the general-purpose semantic workhorse, while {\ts} represents a resource-intensive paradigm that trades scalability for fine-grained semantics.
+Their distinct strengths make them complementary.